 So okay, get to your “New Post” page, meaning where you write a new post or article on your WordPress.
 Once you’re there, just take a look at the right sidebar under the “publish” section and find the “publish” option.

 Just click on “edit” and it would bring up a date and time format for you.

 I’m guessing you already know what to do now!
-Yeah you just got to set the Date and Time for when you want your article to go live and click on “OK”.
-Once you set the date & time, you will see, “Publish” Button being replaced with “Schedule” button.
+Yeah, you just got to set the Date and Time for when you want your article to go live and click on “OK”.
+Once you set the date & time, you will see, “Publish” Button being replaced with the “Schedule” button.
 Just click on Schedule and you are done.